pilif42/springBootRestfulService/README.md

 ## To build:
         - gradlew clean build
+        - gradlew clean build check (if you want to run CheckStyle)
         - Note that the 1st time around after the refactoring and the addition of directories (smokeytests, etc.), I had to do first:
                 - gradle wrapper
                 - on Mo's laptop, it is then ./gradlew clean build
-        - Note that for the smoketests to run successfully, you will need Elasticsearch installed locally.
+        - Note that for the smoketests to run successfully, you will need Postgres and Elasticsearch installed locally.

 ## To run: